markjhan/flask_website/README.md

 ## About Me

-I'm learning programming on my own, starting from zero, with the dream of becoming a real developer — not just by title, but by skill.
+I'm learning programming on my own, starting from zero, with the dream of becoming a real developer.

 If you're someone who works in tech, education, or you're just curious — feel free to explore this project or give feedback.
 I'd love to connect.